shd101wyy/Yo/DESIGN.md

 There is also `own` reference to linear values, which is the same as the value itself.

-So we have the following modes:
+So we have the following permissions:

 - `read` : Linear and Free
 - `write` : Linear and Free